- Training Model and Philosophy

 Supervision of Supervision

 This weekly meeting combines a supervision training seminar with group supervision of practicum students.
 The seminar meets for 2.0 hours each week and focuses on developing supervisory skills.
-Topics for the didactic portion of the seminar include supervision models, supervisory roles and process, ethics, cross-cultural supervision, etc. Supervision of Supervision provides interns a setting in which to share and discuss their experiences as supervisors, and will be facilitated by the Training Director.
+Topics for the didactic portion of the seminar include supervision models, supervisory roles and process, ethics, cross-cultural supervision, etc. Supervision of Supervision provides interns a setting in which to share and discuss their experiences as supervisors.

 Intern Case Consultation

 Interns will meet together with clinical staff members for 1.0 hours each week to watch video and discuss in detail one or more clients/cases.
-The Case Consultation will be facilitated by the Training Director and will involve writing a conceptualization, researching a relevant journal article, and sharing video footage for discussion.
+The Case Consultation involve writing a conceptualization, researching a relevant journal article, and sharing video footage for discussion.
 Interns will each have a 6 week opportunity each semester to share video of the same client, weekly, with a small group of clinical staff, exploring the clinical work with an emphasis on multicultural counseling and attention to issues of diversity.

 Diversity Training Seminar

-The Diversity Seminar will meet, at a minimum, for an average of 2 hours every other week, and combine didactic with experiential and discussion activities on topics related to diversity and developing cultural humility and multicultural competencies.
+The Diversity Seminar will meet, weekly for the first 6 to 8 weeks of the semester, and combine didactic with experiential and discussion activities on topics related to diversity and developing cultural humility and multicultural competencies.
 Some weeks this seminar may be replaced by special opportunities such as a visiting presenter, outside workshops on diversity, or attending a conference.
-Interns will develop and present their own diversity seminars on topics of their choice during the late spring and summer, as a capstone training experience for this seminar.
+Interns will develop and present their own diversity seminars during the late spring and summer, as a capstone training experience.
 These may be a part of training incoming practicum students.

 Didactic Training Seminar